 Career decisions cannot be made on a purely rational basis: 'The decision becomes problematic under conditions of imperfect information about actually occurring situations in the environment and, accordingly, the outcomes of the decision' (Kirsch 2013, p.
-40)13.
+40).
 The subjective context (e. g. workplace experiences) 'shapes [...) the solution space in which the problem solver searches for solutions to the problem' (ibid., p.
-216).14 Reasons for poorly structured decisions are, among others, inadequate problem solving methods and incomplete information (ibid.).
-The method briefly outlined here offers an alternative approach: Decisions are not to be based on information that is as perfect as possible, but found by the application of a limited number of relevant criteria (e.g. "What prerequisites do I meet?", "What is important to me?") within a concretised solution space of a decision problem is defined by the decision variables' - i.e. the premises - 'and their attributes.
+216).
+Reasons for poorly structured decisions are, among others, inadequate problem solving methods and incomplete information (ibid.).
+The method briefly outlined here offers an alternative approach: Decisions are not to be based on information that is as perfect as possible, but found by the application of a limited number of relevant criteria (e.g. "What prerequisites do I meet?", "What is important to me?") within a concretised solution space ("Which of the available solutions fits me best?")
+(Ertelt & Schulz, 2019).
+'The solution space of a decision problem is defined by the decision variables' - i.e. the premises - 'and their attributes.
 The variations developed to solve the problem should cover this solution space as well as possible' (Grüning & Kühn 2013, p.
-259).15
+259).

-13 'Problematisch wird die Entscheidung bei unvollkommenen Informationen über die tatsächlich eintretenden Umweltsituationen bzw. über die Entscheidungsergebnisse.'
+&lt;sup>13 'Problematisch wird die Entscheidung bei unvollkommenen Informationen über die tatsächlich eintretenden Umweltsituationen bzw. über die Entscheidungsergebnisse.'

-14 'Dieser subjektive Kontext prägt gleichzeitig den "Lösungsraum", in dem der Problemlöser nach Lösungen des Problems sucht.'
+&lt;sup>14 'Dieser subjektive Kontext prägt gleichzeitig den "Lösungsraum", in dem der Problemlöser nach Lösungen des Problems sucht.'